The Quick Answer

 The Bottom Line

-Mortgage rates in April 2026 are 6.75% for well-qualified borrowers.
-They'll likely drift down to 6.25-6.50% by year-end.
-Anything lower requires conditions that aren't the base case.
+Mortgage rates in May 2026 are about 6.36% for well-qualified borrowers.
+They'll likely stay in the low-to-mid 6% range through year-end.
+Anything meaningfully lower requires conditions that aren't the base case.

 Don't time the market.
 Buy when you're ready, refinance when rates improve.